enthooz/jirad/README.md

 * Support JIRA REST v3.
 * Add the ability to write to the API, not just read.
 * Add more resources (e.g. versions).

+## Why the name "Rubira"?

+* Ruby + JIRA = Rubira
+* Etymology of JIRA is from "gojira" which is the Japanese word for "Godzilla".
+* The name Rubira is also based off the name of a "giant lobster" monster named [Ebirah](https://en.wikipedia.org/wiki/Ebirah) that Godzilla fought.
+  Lobsters are red.
+Rubies are red.
+It's perfect!

 ## Help and Docs